-1By the use of Mantel–Haenszel extension χ2 test.
+1By the Mantel–Haenszel extension χ2 test.
 Model 1: Adjusted for age, sex, physical activity and smoking.

-Table 3-Multivariable-adjusted hazard ratios and 95% confidence intervals for prediabetes incidence based on changes in metabolic/obesity phenotype at follow-up
+Table 3.
+Multivariable-adjusted hazard ratios and 95% confidence intervals for prediabetes incidence based on changes in metabolic/obesity phenotype at follow-up